Press

 Elizabeth Day talks to Lucy Hannah and explores Untold’s new collection of fiction from Afghan writers.
 Listen here [13:53]

-“An authentic and arresting collection of tales that are unlike any you may have read before” Whistles
+“An authentic and arresting collection of tales that are unlike any you may have read before”

 Coming at a pivotal moment in Afghanistan’s history, My Pen Is The Wing Of A Bird amplifies the voices of Afghan women who, until now, have struggled to get their stories out.
 Untold, an initiative founded by Creative Producer and Programme Director Lucy Hannah, works closely with marginalised groups, helping them develop their work and write the stories they want to tell in their own words.
 Read more…

-“An extraordinary project” Monocle Radio
+“An extraordinary project”

 Georgina Godwin sits down with Lucy Hannah, founder and director of Untold and its Write Afghanistan project, and Shekiba Habib, translator and journalist with the BBC Afghan service, to discuss My Pen Is the Wing of a Bird.
 Listen here.

-“The Afghan women writing for freedom” Intelligence Squared
+“The Afghan women writing for freedom”

 Afghan women’s voices are at increasing risk of being silenced and as more of their rights slip away, so do their stories.
 In this episode we hear from three women from the Untold writers programme, who are the co-creators of My Pen is the Wing of a Bird, a new anthology of Afghan women’s fiction.
 Lucy Hannah , Zarghuna Kargaar and Marie Bamyani.
 [18 May 2022 · 32 minutes] Listen here.

-“My Pen is the Wing of a Bird [is] little short of a miracle.”
+“My Pen is the Wing of a Bird [is] little short of a miracle”

 The Sydney Morning Herald